qaisjp/comm2-report/chapters/30-impl/0005-libraries.md

 - Python, which lacks many of the above properties.
 It is interpreted and duck-typed, resulting in a lot of runtime overhead, and therefore poor performance.
 Whilst it is the fastest to write and does not need compiling, the lack of static typing makes it susceptible to runtime errors which could easily be resolved at compile time.
 - Rust can be statically linked and has better performance than Go, but it is slow to write and compile, making it difficult to build and experiment with.
 - C++ has the best performance but is not memory safe or free of undefined behaviour.
 These two properties would make the backend at risk of being vulnerable through memory exploits.
-A lot of developer time will be spent being extra careful to prevent the introduction of security vulnerabilities.
+A lot of developer time would be spent being extra careful to prevent the introduction of security vulnerabilities.
 Compile time is also an issue — "Go is significantly faster to compile over C++" [@GoVsComparison].